martinsbash/martinsbash/README.md

 - Anthropic's own course catalog on Skilljar (Claude API, prompt engineering, tool use, Claude Code workflows, and agent design), working through them one at a time
 - How to make LLM systems reliable in production: catching agent mistakes before they ship, testing for regressions, and knowing when the model is guessing vs. actually knowing something
 - Multi-agent design: agents that coordinate, hand off work, and check each other's output
-- Web and software development broadly, with an emphasis on shipping client work end-to-end
+- Web and software development
 - Quantitative finance as a rigorous framework for the pattern-recognition work in `trading-pattern-ai` (replacing the looser Smart Money Concepts chart-reading approach)

 ---